theintern/intern-tutorial/README.md

 TOTAL: tested 9 platforms, 17 passed, 0 failed
 ```

-When you start testing your actual application, it’s a good idea to use Intern in conjunction with a continuous integration service like Travis CI or Jenkins so you know that the code in your repository is passing its tests at all times, and so you can monitor your code coverage figures.
-Instructions are available in the [continuous integration section](https://theintern.github.io/intern/#ci-jenkins) of the documentation for Jenkins, Travis CI, and TeamCity.
+When you start testing your actual application, it’s a good idea to use Intern in conjunction with a continuous integration service like [Travis CI](https://travis-ci.org) or [Jenkins](https://jenkins.io) so you know that the code in your repository is passing its tests at all times, and so you can monitor your code coverage figures.
+Instructions are available in the [continuous integration section](https://github.com/theintern/intern/blob/master/docs/ci.md) of the documentation for running Intern with Jenkins, Travis CI, and TeamCity.

-If you’d like a complete working copy of this project with Intern already configured and the tests already written, [download the completed-tutorial branch](https://github.com/theintern/intern-tutorial/archive/completed-tutorial-3.0.0.zip).
-If you have any questions, please [let us know](https://theintern.github.io/intern/#getting-help).
-[Pull requests to enhance this tutorial](https://github.com/theintern/intern-tutorial/compare/) are also accepted and appreciated!
+If you’d like a complete working copy of this project with Intern already configured and the tests already written, [download the completed-tutorial branch](https://github.com/theintern/intern-tutorial/archive/completed.zip).
+If you have any questions, please [let us know](https://github.com/theintern/intern/blob/master/docs/help.md).
+Pull requests to enhance this tutorial are also accepted and appreciated!

-Once you’re ready to dive in and start writing tests for your own application, be sure to keep the [user guide](https://theintern.github.io/intern/#what-is-intern) on hand!
+Once you’re ready to dive in and start writing tests for your own application, take a look at [Intern’s project documentation](https://github.com/theintern/intern#more-information).
 It contains references and documentation for all of the features of Intern.

 Happy testing!